-After the Cross-48/HPoE has been finished configuration it interface, you can browse it.
-For instance, type http://192.168.1.1 in the address row in a browser, it will show the following screen and ask you inputting username and password in order to login and access authentication.
+After the CROSS-24/FC has been finished configuration the it interface, you can browse it.
+For instance, type http://192.168.1.1 in the address row in a browser, it will show the following screen and ask you inputting a browser, it will show In the CROSS-24/FC, allowed two or more users using administrator's the following screen identity to manage this switch, which administrator to do the last setting, and ask you inputting it will be an available configuration to effect the system.

+CROSS- username and password in order to login and access authentication.

 The default username is "Admin" and password is 1234.
 For the first time to use, please enter the default username and password, and then click the <Login> button.
 The login process now is completed.
-In this login menu, you have to input the complete username and password respectively, the Cross-48/HPoE will not give you a shortcut to username automatically.
+In this login menu, you have to input the complete username and password respectively, the CROSS-24/FC will not give you a shortcut to username automatically.
 This looks inconvenient, but safer.